gristlabs/grist-help/help/col-types.md

 *![Add new column type](images/columns/columns-add-new-column-type.png)* {: .screenshot-half }

-The third option, 'Add formula column', will add a new formula column with the formula entry box immediately opened so you can begin entering your formula without additional clicks.
+The third option, "Add formula column", will add a new formula column with the formula entry box immediately opened so you can begin entering your formula without additional clicks.

 ![Add formula column](images/columns/columns-add-formula-column.png)